 With psychiatric care, patients with depression can be diagnosed and subsequently treated to help alleviate the depressed feelings and get back to enjoying life.
 Nevertheless, psychiatric testing is not a requirement for patients requesting DAS.

 Shockingly, in 2017, only five out of the 218 patients who requested the lethal drugs were referred for psychiatric/psychological evaluations.

 On top of these feelings of worthlessness and depression, pressure from outside influences can also be a factor in making the choice to commit assisted suicide.
 As seen from the Oregon report, another common reason for why people choose assisted suicide is because they’re afraid of being an added burden on their family, friends, and caregivers.

 Hearing the words “I love you and I want to care for you” can make a world of difference for someone who may be already feeling worthless.
 Hearing the opposite from family and friends can be emotionally devastating and exacerbate feelings of worthlessness.

 Health insurance companies, in particular, are also becoming a noted source of pressure.
-The Washington Times recently reported on a physician from Nevada who claimed that the insurance companies of his patients were refusing to cover expensive, life-saving treatments and suggesting physician assisted suicide instead – a much cheaper option.
+The Washington Times recently reported on a doctor from Nevada who claimed that the insurance companies of his patients were refusing to cover expensive, life-saving treatments and suggesting physician assisted suicide instead – a much cheaper option.
 They relate,

 “In 2008, Barbara Wagner received a letter from her state’s Medicaid program declining to cover a lung cancer drug that would have cost $4,000 per month.
 The Oregon Health Plan, however, did offer to pay for the 64-year-old to procure assisted suicide drugs, priced at $50.”